Gamma Knife Radiosurgery Treatment & Procedure

 Laser Knife Radiation Treatment

 Only certain types of problems can be treated by Gamma Knife radiosurgery.
-Limitations include size of the lesion and the nearby presence of critical brain structures.
+Limitations of laser knife radiation procedures include size of the lesion and the nearby presence of critical brain structures.
 Houston Neurosurgeon Dr. John Park is one of the few neurosurgeons in the area with specialized training in Gamma Knife radiosurgery.
 Patients who may be a candidate for the Gamma Knife procedure should see him to obtain a consultation.
 He will determine if you are a candidate for Gamma Knife treatment.
 Call today for a consultation – 281-313-0031.